-3.51.2 Job BRDB_MON_STARTUP
+3.69.2 Job BRDB_MON_STARTUP

-This checks that the BRDB_STARTUP job has completed by the required time . schedule completes by 05:30 hrs (or 06:30 hrs when a Level 0 backup runs).
+This checks that the BRDB_STARTUP job has completed by the required time of 06:00.

 This job is implemented by a call to the Maestro monitor schedule command with the relevant job name and time.